Arckimede/Exploratory-Analysis-Python/README.md

 - **Purpose:** Analyze the Palmer Penguins dataset with species, measurements, diet, life stage and health metrics.
 Demonstrates data cleaning, visualization, and basic statistical analysis.
 - **Dataset:** Penguin species measurements and attributes.

-please download them from the provided links:

-- Retail Transactions: [link to dataset]
-- TikTok Claims: [link to dataset]
-- Attack On Titan Reviews: [link to dataset]
-- Global Musicalities: [link to dataset]
-- Palmer Penguins: [link to dataset]